hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 edition | integer >= 0 | Yes | none | packmanager | A number that indicates which edition an NFT instance belongs to (analogous to Alpha, Beta, Untamed, etc in Splinterlands) foil | integer >= 0 | Optional, up to creator | Hive account that creates the NFT | packmanager | A number that indicates the foil of an NFT instance (analogous to Gold or Regular in Splinterlands) type | integer >= 0 | Optional, up to creator | Hive account that creates the NFT | packmanager | A number that indicates the specific type of an NFT instance (analogous to the type of card in Splinterlands, for example Goblin Shaman or Alric Stormbringer)

+Note that the max supply of the NFT will be technically unlimited.
+Instead of capping supply with a specific number, supply is determined indirectly based on the number of associated pack tokens in existence.

 In addition, the NFT's groupBy will be set to ['edition', 'foil', 'type'].
 For more information about the purpose of groupBy, see [NFT contract documentation](https://github.com/hive-engine/steemsmartcontracts-wiki/blob/master/NFT-Contracts.md#setgroupby).
 * requires active key: yes